Dean (education): German-speaking countries

 In German speaking countries the Dean ('Dekan') is the head of an academic unit on the secondary level of a university, in most cases a faculty.
 Each university has broad discretion in grouping individual subjects together to form faculties, in some cases this might lead to a relatively loose compound of self-administered departments with a comparably weak dean's role, in other cases faculties might be organised in a more centralised manner.
 The dean is usually always a senior professorial member of the faculty, elected by the faculty council.
 Deans are not appointed by the university leadership but are an expression of the faculty's right to academic self-administration.

 A dean is aided by several pro-deans (Prodekan) who take over certain responsibilities of faculty administration and by an assistant dean (Dekanatsrat).
 The pro-deans are likewise elected professorial members of the faculty, while the assistant dean is usually a longterm administrative role with a strong academic background.

 Britain and Ireland

 In some universities in the United Kingdom the term dean is used for the head of a faculty, a collection of related academic departments.
 Examples include Dean of the Faculty of Arts and Humanities.
 Similar usage is found in Australia and New Zealand.
+Durham University has executive deans of the four faculties (including Durham University Business School).
+The head of department at Durham Law School is also titled dean.